-T&Cs apply.
+CompareT&Cs apply.
 18+ only.
 Gamble responsibly.

 BonusBell platform reviews combine structured catalog data, primary-source verification, and editorial analysis so users can understand not just what a platform offers, but how confident we are in the claims on the page.

-Reviewed By
+Reviewed by

 2026-04-08

-Last Updated
+Last updated

 2026-04-08

-Sources Used
+Sources used

-3 cited sources
+4 cited sources

-Manifold Markets is a community-driven, play-money prediction market where anyone can create a question on any topic and anyone can trade on it using a virtual currency called mana .
+Manifold Markets is a community-driven, play-money prediction market where anyone can create a question on any topic and anyone can trade on it using a virtual currency called mana.
 It is operated by Manifold Markets, Inc., a San Francisc…

 Manifold Markets is a community-driven, play-money prediction market where anyone can create a question on any topic and anyone can trade on it using a virtual currency called mana.
 It is operated by Manifold Markets, Inc., a San Francisco startup founded in 2022.
-The crucial thing to understand up front: as of April 2026, Manifold is not real-money.
+The crucial thing to understand up front: as of April 2026, Manifold is not paid-entry.
 Mana cannot be redeemed for cash, prizes, crypto, or goods.
 The brief "sweepcash" sweepstakes experiment that ran in late 2024 was sunset on March 28, 2025, and the platform has returned to a pure play-money model.

-Manifold's pitch is that anyone can create a market on anything in under a minute, and that wisdom-of-the-crowd scoring tells you which users have actual forecasting skill.
+Manifold's pitch is that anyone can create a market on anything in under a minute, and that wisdom-of-the-crowd scoring tells you which players have actual forecasting skill.
 Markets are resolved by the market creator (or a trusted mod) based on announced resolution criteria.
 It feels closer to a forecasting community than to an exchange.

-Everything, because users create the questions.
+Everything, because players create the questions.
 In any given week the front page mixes US politics, AI benchmark milestones, geopolitical events, sports, crypto prices, effective altruism community questions, "will X tweet Y this week" markets, and a long tail of personal or niche questions.
 There are tens of thousands of active markets.
 Quality and liquidity vary wildly.

 There are no real fees because there is no real money.
 Market creators can fund subsidies in mana to attract traders.
 The AMM-plus-orderbook hybrid model means prices move with trade size and liquidity depth.

 None in the traditional sense.
-New users receive a starter mana grant (around M$500 at sign-up in 2026).
+New players receive a starter mana grant (around M$500 at sign-up in 2026).
 Additional mana can be purchased with real dollars — but once purchased, mana is one-way: you cannot cash mana back out.
 Manifold is explicit in its terms and FAQ that mana has no cash value.
 Think of it as paying for an arcade token that lets you play more forecasting games.

-Manifold is the best way to practice calibration, test market-creation ideas, and participate in a thoughtful forecasting community without putting real money at risk.
+Manifold is the best way to practice calibration, test market-creation ideas, and participate in a thoughtful forecasting community without putting paid-entry at risk.
 It is not a place to bet.
 If you want money at stake and you are in the US, use Kalshi, FanDuel Predicts, or (if you can get in) Polymarket.
 If you want to sharpen your forecasting without financial risk, Manifold is a genuinely excellent tool.

-Manifold Markets sits inside the social or sweepstakes bucket.
-For this category, the most important user-facing question is whether the free and redeemable currency mechanics, jurisdiction restrictions, and redemption process are explained clearly enough before someone spends time or money.
-The current license note in the catalog reads: {"regulator":"None (Play-Money)","type":"Social / Play-Money","status":"Active","details":"Community-created prediction market platform; play-money only; no real-money gambling or CFTC regulation; global access"}.
+Manifold Markets sits inside the social or sweepstakes bucket and is currently modeled as available across 1 state/district.
+For this category, the most important reader question is whether the free and redeemable currency mechanics, jurisdiction restrictions, and redemption process are explained clearly enough before someone spends time or money.
+The current license note reads: None (Play-Money).

-BonusBell tracks both where this platform operates and how much its verified recurring offers can realistically be worth over a normal week.
+This snapshot shows where the platform operates and how much its verified recurring offers can realistically be worth over a normal week.

 Review coverage: Verified.
 Bonus coverage: None found.